 Is there too many smartphones and tablets in the market now?
 It is getting harder and harder to choose which one is the right one now, but we certainly are not complaining.

 With the upcoming launch of the new iPhone 5 from Apple only a few days away, Sept 12 to be exact, let’s just say that whatever they bring to market will have to be the most amazing, magical, revolutionary product ever yet.
-By the way did we forget any adjectives that Apple uses to describe their products?
+By the way, did we forget any adjectives that Apple uses to describe its products?
 Because in less than a month’s time, we have seen a plethora of outstanding devices from Apple’s competitors including Samsung, Google Motorola, Nokia and Amazon that will not only entice consumers to look at other options besides the iPhone 5.
-There is simply too many gadgets to choose from… and that’s actually a good thing for consumers, bad for the device makers.
+There are simply too many gadgets to choose from… and that’s actually a good thing for consumers, bad for the device makers.